mevdschee/tqdev-metrics/README.md

 	    }
     }

-This is all you have to change in your code to get started (apart from loading the dependencies).
+This is all you have to change in your code to get started (apart from adding the dependencies to your maven or gradle config).